russellgordon/ics3u-s2-2024-25/content/source-ics3u/shared/Recaps/Develop in Swift Tutorials.md

 ---
 draft: false
-draftSectionTwo: true
+draftSectionTwo: false
 created: 2024-12-03T07:00:00.000-0400
-createdForSectionTwo: 2024-10-01T07:00:00.000-0400
+createdForSectionTwo: 2025-01-21T07:00:00.000-0400
 tags:
 ---
- This is a self-paced opportunity to consolidate concepts learned in the first module of this course, learn a few new ways to navigate the features of Xcode, and get a taste of *applying abstraction* by creating custom views – the primary concept we will be learning about in this thread of the course.
+ These tutorials are self-paced opportunities to consolidate concepts we have been learning this year.

-The following chapters of **SwiftUI Foundations** are good choices to complete at this point in time:
+The following chapters of **SwiftUI Foundations** are good choices to complete at this point in time.

+If you don't know where to start, it is recommended that you complete these in order, or, ask Mr. Gordon for advice:

 - [Chapter 1 - Explore Xcode](https://developer.apple.com/tutorials/develop-in-swift#explore-xcode)
 	- [tutorial](https://developer.apple.com/tutorials/develop-in-swift/hello-swiftui) / [exercises](https://developer.apple.com/tutorials/develop-in-swift/explore-xcode-conclusion)